pmateusz/meatie/README.md

         ...
 ```

 A cache key is built based on the URL path and query parameters.
-It does not include the scheme and the network
+It does not include the scheme or the network location.
-location.
-By default, every instance of the HTTP client uses an independent cache.
-The behavior can be changed in the
+By default, every HTTP client instance has an independent cache.
+The behavior can be changed in the endpoint definition
-endpoint
-definition to share cached results across all instances of the same HTTP client class.
+to share cached results across all HTTP client class instances.

 ### Rate Limiting